0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 # Conclusion

 [This video](https://www.youtube.com/watch?v=oPVTNxiMcSU) goes over concepts and implements a type inference engine for a reduced set of ML in Scala.
 Very helpful!
-Highly recommended!
+Highly recommend!

 In this blog post, I demonstrated how to write a type inference engine for a langauge.
 If you find this post useful, consider subscribing to my mailing list!